 Some of the best hiking opportunities are found at Honeyman State Park, which offers an easy nature trail that circles scenic Cleawox Lake; Siuslaw National Forest, made up of a network of trails that wind through wetlands, along the river, and through the estuary; and Carl G. Washburne Memorial State Park, which entices hikers with its Hobbit Trail and China Creek loop trail.

 08 of 10

 Three Rivers Casino Resort

-While the gaming floor is small Three Rivers Casino Resort, they manage to pack in the full range of Vegas-style games.
-You'll find all the latest slot machines, keno, blackjack, craps, and roulette.
+While the gaming floor at Three Rivers Casino Resort is smaller in size, it manages to pack in the full range of Vegas-style games.
+You'll find all the latest slot machines in addition to keno, blackjack, craps, and roulette.
 Live comedy and music are available on a regular basis at Ace's Sports Bar & Lounge.
 Special events and concerts are held periodically at the Three Rivers Casino Special Event Center.
-Fine, casual, and buffet dining are all available at the Three Rivers Casino.Continue to 9 of 10 below.
+Fine, casual, and buffet dining are also available at the Three Rivers Casino.Continue to 9 of 10 below.

 09 of 10